Tennessee Titans vs. Indianapolis Colts NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - The Colts covered the spread when playing as at least 5.5-point underdogs in their only opportunity last season.

-- A total of nine of Indianapolis' games last year hit the over.
+- A total of nine of Indianapolis' games last year went over the point total.

-- When Indianapolis scored over 27.4 points last year, it was 6-2 against the spread and 8-0 overall.
+- Indianapolis was 6-2 against the spread and 8-0 overall last season when the team notched more than 27.4 points.

-- Indianapolis was 4-3 against the spread and 5-2 overall when the team picked up more than 398.3 yards last season.
+- Indianapolis was 4-3 against the spread and 5-2 overall when the team amassed over 398.3 yards last season.

 - The Colts turned the ball over 15 times last season, eight fewer times than the Titans forced turnovers (23).